French Gothic architecture: Primary or Early Gothic

-Choir and ambulatory of Notre Dame Cathedral, begun in 1163, were much remodeled after a fire in 1220; the triforia were abolished and gave place to an enlargement of the clerestory, the flying buttresses were exchanged for new ones, and the file of chapels was added to the ambulatory.
+Choir and ambulatory of Notre Dame Cathedral, begun in 1163, were significantly remodeled after a fire in 1220; the triforia demolished allowing for the enlargement of the clerestory, the flying buttresses were rebuilt as new ones, and the file of chapels was added to the ambulatory.

 The birthplace of the new style was the Basilica of Saint-Denis in the Île-de-France, not far north of Paris where, in 1137, the Abbé Suger began the reconstruction of the Carolingian-era abbey church.
 Just to the west of the original church, he began building a new structure with two towers, and then, from 1140 to 1144, he began to reconstruct the old church.
 Most of his modifications were traditional, but he made one remarkable innovation; he decided to create a new choir at the east end of the building, using the pointed arch and the rib vault in the construction of the choir and the ambulatory with radiating chapels.
 The use of rib vaults, and buttresses outside supporting the walls, allowed the elimination of the traditional walls between the chapels, and the installation of large stained glass windows.
 This gave the ambulatory a striking openness, light, and greater height.